abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 willingness to experiment and try things out.
 But it’s something we need to do.
 Practicing Dhamma in accordance with Dhamma—*dhammānudhamma paṭipatti*—is a quality that needs our close attention.
-In fact, it’s a key element of stream entry.
+In fact, it’s a key element of stream-entry.
 So as we go about our daily lives, as we continue to cultivate the practice, it is helpful to reflect: *Does what I’m doing accord with Dhamma?
 What I’m saying, thinking, and feeling—does it accord with Dhamma?* If we are willing to investigate